-Learn how to master the UCAT calculator, including an exciting new tool to build your speed to the absolute maximum!
+Learn how to master the UCAT calculator, including an exciting tool to build your speed to the absolute maximum!

 The UCAT calculator can be a fiddle.

 But whether you love it or hate it, you definitely need it.

-In this article we walk through some of the key ways to improve your performance and reveal an exciting new feature (see tip 2!).
+In this article we walk through some of the key ways to improve your performance and reveal an exciting feature of our UCAT Online Course to help with this (see tip 2!).

 Learn the following UCAT shortcuts to increase your speed in the QR section.
 It may not save much time, but even seconds can be valuable.

-The UCAT Calculator Skills Trainer is out now, and is our answer to the time pressure in the Quantitative Reasoning section.
+The Calculator Speed Trainer is our answer to the time pressure in the Quantitative Reasoning section.
 Too many students lose marks, not because they don’t know the answers, but because they can’t work them out fast enough.

-The Calculator Trainer works through targeted repetition.
+The Calculator Speed Trainer works through targeted repetition.
 You are timed as you input calculations of varying complexity.
 This is then turned into a score.

 This builds calculator speed into your muscle memory, so you can work the calculator keys like a caffeine-fuelled jedi (even if you don’t drink coffee).